 Passing the Pennsylvania Bar Exam

+You earned your JD degree (or equivalent) and now it’s time to take your test.
 The Pennsylvania Bar Exam is a critical milestone in your journey to becoming a lawyer in the state.
 Administered over two days, this exam tests your knowledge and understanding of various legal subjects.
-To pass, you’ll need to achieve a minimum score of 272.
-The exam is offered twice a year, in February and July, giving you ample opportunities to prepare and succeed.
+To pass, you’ll need to achieve a minimum score of 270 instead of the previous minimum score of 272.
+The cut score change, issued by the Pennsylvania Supreme Court, went into effect on December 27, 2023 and starts in the beginning of February 2024.
+Note: if your application was submitted prior to February 2024 the minimum score remains 272.

 For effective Pennsylvania Bar Exam preparation, make use of resources from the Pennsylvania Board of Law Examiners and test prep organizations like Kaplan and Barbri.
 Law schools typically offer bar exam preparation courses and reviews.
 Such courses provide invaluable resources to students who are preparing for the exam.
 With diligent preparation, you’ll be well on your way to passing the bar exam and launching your legal career in Pennsylvania.
+A few notable law schools that offer bar exam preparation resources in your state include:

 Gaining Practical Experience and Building Your Legal Career